-When a priority queue is set on a L2 port, the priority queue will be used by the L2 port; otherwise, you should conduct the configuration of a globalCoSpriority queue.
+When a priority queue is set on a L2 port, the priority queue will be used by the L2 port; otherwise, you should conduct the configuration of a global CoS priority queue.

-Enter the privilege mode and run the following commands to set the defaultCoSvalue of a port:
+Enter the management mode and run the following commands to set the default CoS value of a port:

-Command Purpose config Enters the global configuration mode. interface g0/1 Enters the to-be-configured port. [no] cos map quid cos1cosn Sets the CoS priority queue. quid stands for the ID of a CoS priority queue. cos1cosn stands for the IEEE802.1p- defined CoS value. exit Goes back to the global configuration mode. exit Goes back to the EXEC mode.
+Command Purpose config Enters the global configuration mode. interface g0/1 Enters the to-be-configured port. [no] cos map quid cos1cosn Sets the CoS priority queue. quid stands for the ID of a CoS priority queue. cos1cosn stands for the IEEE802.1p-defined CoS value. exit Goes back to the global configuration mode. exit Goes back to the EXEC mode.

-1.3.6 Setting the CoS Priority Queue of a Port
+1.3.6 Setting the Bandwidth of a Port CoS Priority Queue

-When a bandwidth of the priority queue is set on a L2 port, the bandwidth of the priority queue will be used by the L2 port; otherwise, you should conduct the configuration of a globalCoSpriority queue.
+When a priority queue bandwidth is set on a L2 port, the priority queue bandwidth will be used by the L2 port; otherwise, you should conduct the configuration of a global priority queue bandwidth.